 All along the Great River Road, renowned chefs, restaurateurs, vintners, and craft beer brewers descend on Natchez for the summer Food & Wine Festival.
 Friday night offers a huge taster's fair—"Tastings Along the Mississippi River"—with scores of regional chefs and restaurants participating (it always sells out); and top regional chefs stage elaborate feasts in grand Natchez mansions on Saturday night.
 It's a weekend-long chance to enjoy fine food, wine, and craft brews in Natchez—the oldest permanent settlement along the Mississippi River and home to more than five hundred antebellum structures.
 Details for individual events are as follow:

 • 6:30 pm: The popular Tastings Along the River fair offers delicious tidbits by scores of local and regional chefs, paired with premium wine and craft beer tastings and live music in a casual atmosphere, at the Natchez Convention Center.
 Grab a glass and taste dozens of wines alongside delicacies by restaurants and chefs from around the region.
-Back will be the "after hours chefs' party" for participating chefs and tastings ticket holders at 100 Main, from 9 pm until late.
+Back will be the "after hours chefs' party" for participating chefs and tastings ticket holders at Bowie's Rabbit Hole, from 9 pm until late.
 Chef's Party admission included with Tastings wristband, which is $75 in advance or $90 at the door.
 Chamber members are $70 and $85.

 • Farmer's Market- Demonstration- Free to the public